AlexandrePalo/TrailBlazer/Readme.md

   either try to enter an address in the field and select the best one using the autocompletion system (it's case sensitive), or you can click on the small "location" icon at the right of the field, click a point on the map and select "SET" to choose this location as begin location.
+As said, the application is only currently usable and viable around Chambéry, thus please use the second solution and click near the city of Chambéry.
+The map is centered on this place by default.

 * Moreover, to compute best results you can include "POI" and "Tracks" from our database and select a weight for them.
 POI are points of interest that are